Verena Mayr

-Verena Mayr (born 1 February 1995) is an Austrian athlete competing in the combined events.
+Verena Mayr (née Preiner; born 1 February 1995) is an Austrian athlete competing in the combined events.
 She won the bronze medal in the heptathlon at the 2019 World Athletics Championships.
 In 2017, Mayr took a silver in the heptathlon at the European Under-23 Championships and a gold at the Summer Universiade.

 She represented Austria at the 2020 Tokyo Olympics, placing eleventh in the heptathlon.
 Mayr is the Austrian record holder in the event and won 11 national titles (mostly for the combined events).

 Statistics

 Preiner receiving Newcomer of the Year award at the 2019 Austrian Sports Personality of the Year gala.